Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Military and Family Support Center Hickam from the main gate, take O'Malley Blvd past the flight line (on left).
 Proceed into the circle and get into the right lane.
 This lane will force you to make a right at the second Vickers Avenue.
 At the first road, Scott Circle, take a right.
 The Military and Family Support Center Hickam, Building 1105, is on the corner to your left with parking in the back/side of the building.

 Please Note: The United Services Organization Hawaii at the Daniel K. Inouye International Airport has been closed as a result of Covid-19 since March 2020.
 Questions and requests for assistance are being taken from their USO Facebook account.
-Renovations for the USO Hawaii will begin in August 2020.
+Renovations for the USO Hawaii were begun in August 2020.
 However, there is no completion date available at this time.
 Please check the USO Facebook account for reopening information.
-The email box is being monitored.
-No one is available to receive telephone calls at the number listed below.
+The USO located in the Airport is operating with limited services while they continue their renovations (as of January 2021).
+The E-Mail box is being monitored.
+Telephone calls are being received at the number listed below.

 There is no sleeping area.